Planned Giving

 The Basics

-• Distributions must be made (1) directly from the trustee (2) directly to the qualified charity.
+- Direct Transfer: Distributions must be made (1) directly from the IRA trustee and (2) directly to the qualified charity.

 Benefits